-- Artificial Intelligence – In the enterprise context software of the likes of IBM Watson or Infosys NIA can be trained trough machine learning to solve complex problems in order to automate cognitive tasks
+- Artificial Intelligence – In the enterprise, context software of the likes of IBM Watson or Infosys NIA can be trained through machine learning to solve complex problems in order to automate cognitive tasks

 To assist IT decision makers in selecting the right technology for the problem, we have prepared a handy automation decision tree.